Craig-Hudson/cricket-gear-hub/README.md

     4. As a returning visitor I want to be able to reset my password Incase I forget it.

   - **Frequent visitor goals**
+    1. As a frequent visitor, I want the e-commerce site to be mobile-friendly, so I can shop easily from my smartphone or tablet.
+    2. As a frequent visitor, I want to leave reviews for products I have purchased, so I can share my experience with other customers.
+    3. As a frequent visitor, I want to read reviews from other users, so I can make informed purchasing decisions.
+    4. As a frequent visitor, I want my shopping cart to be saved across sessions, so I don't lose my selected items if I leave the site.

 ### Design